Skip to content

 • Case 1 — re-phrase.
 Embeddings match concepts, not exact strings, but a very abstract query still needs at least some lexical anchor.

-• Case 2/scan lists every indexed file.
-If your retention policy lives in an unincluded folder, /add-doc-profile extends the profile and /ingest picks up the new files (only the new ones — incremental).
+• Case 2/index lists every indexed file.
+If your retention policy lives in an unincluded folder, /add-doc-profile extends the profile and /index picks up the new files (only the new ones — incremental).

-• Case 4 — when you change the embedding model, the existing index can't be queried with the new model. /ingest --rebuild drops and re-embeds everything.
+• Case 3 — when you change the embedding model, the existing index can't be queried with the new model.
+Re-run /index to re-embed everything.

 Sample config